-It’s important for older people to have several hobbies in order to keep them mentally, physically and socially active.
-One such hobby that will provide their brain with a fresh challenge is learning to play musical instruments.
+Whilst you might have missed the mark for a new year’s resolution, it’s never too early to take up a new skill or hobby!
+It’s important for older people in particular to have several hobbies in order to keep them mentally, physically and socially active.
+One such hobby that will provide the brain with a fresh challenge is learning to play musical instruments.

-Keeping your brain active is essential in the fight against dementia, but learning how to play musical instruments will also help to improve your time management and organisational skills – as well as your hand-eye coordination.
+As we visited in our blog last week, keeping your brain active is essential in the fight against dementia, but learning how to play musical instruments will also help to improve your time management and organisational skills – not to mention your hand-eye coordination!

 Today’s post will share five musical instruments that you could begin playing.
 For more hobby ideas please see our in-depth guide.

 The piano is one of the classic musical instruments that people often try to master.
+It’s a versatile instrument and can create a range of sounds, and moods when being played.
 You’ll need to learn how to co-ordinate both hands at the same time, however you’ll have your musical notes right there in front of you as you play.

 Like a keyboard, all the keys are right there in front of you.
 If you’ve memorised where all of the numbers and letters are on your PC, then you’re already in a good position to learn all of the piano keys.

 There are plenty of piano instructors and manuals out there, given that it is such a popular instrument.
 Along with the health benefits mentioned previously in this post, the playing piano will also extend your culture knowledge, whilst also reducing stress and anxiety.
 It’s an instrument which creates classic, relaxing music.